utrechtzouk/utrechtzouk.github.io/wednesday-classes.md

 # Pricing info:
-**Discount price:** €100,- for ten classes when registring before or during try-out classes.
+**Discount price:** €100,- for ten classes when registering before or during try-out classes.
 **Regular price:** €115,- for ten classes.